shvets/linux_provision/README.md

-# Library and thor tasks for provisioning of Linux computer initial setup for Ruby/Rails development
+# Library for provisioning initial setup of Linux computer for Ruby/Rails development

 ## Introduction